my-ciel/ktcT301_Labs/README.txt

 - DB Tier: A managed database layer utilizing kt cloud DBaaS for secure and scalable data storage.

 3. DIRECTORY STRUCTURE
-web/: A directory containing all the frontend web assets and static resources.
+- web/: A directory containing all the frontend web assets and static resources.
-default: The Nginx configuration file used for setting up the web server and proxy.
+- default: The Nginx configuration file used for setting up the web server and proxy.
-myapp: The core backend application binary compiled from Go source code.
+- myapp: The core backend application binary compiled from Go source code.
-README.txt: A guide file providing step-by-step instructions for the lab. setup_was.sh: A shell script to automate the registration of the Go app as a systemd service.
+- setup_was.sh: A shell script to automate the registration of the application as a systemd service.

 4. LAB PROCEDURES
 - Step 1: Web Server Deployment